machelslack/wipro/docs/README.md

 * `serve:dist` uses the `sw-precache`-generated output and can run offline.

 The `serve` task runs on port 3000 and `serve:dist` runs on port 3001.

+PLEASE USE THE GULP SRVE COMMAND TO RUN MY SOLUTION ONCE YOU HAVE FINSHED READING THE CONTENTS OF THIS README FILE.